Smooth Sides Out, Dan!

 - Hub Lift Submissions

 This entry was posted on Thursday, January 7th, 2010 at 11:25 pm and is filed under athletic strength training lift odd objects, feats of strength bending, grip strength blob, how to improve grip strength, old strongman feats of strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson